raphaelphys/MNIST-overlapped-NN/README.md

 ├── evaluate.py               # Script for model evaluation and visualization
 ├── README.md                 # This file
 └── data/                     # MNIST data downloaded automatically

+--
+##  Usage
+Train

+By default, train.py trains on standard single-label MNIST with CrossEntropyLoss:

+bash
+Copy
+Edit
+python train.py --epochs 5 --save_model mnist_standard.pth
+Key arguments:

+--overlapped: Use overlapped (multi-label) MNIST instead of single-label MNIST.
+--epochs: Number of epochs to train (default: 10).
+--batch_size: Batch size (default: 64).
+--lr: Learning rate (default: 0.001).
+--save_model: Path to save the final model weights (e.g., model.pth).
+Example: train on overlapped MNIST for 10 epochs and save:

+bash
+Copy
+Edit
+python train.py --overlapped --epochs 10 --save_model overlapped_mnist.pth
+Evaluate
+Use evaluate.py to load a saved model and compute accuracy on the test set.
+It will also display a few random samples with predicted vs. ground truth labels.

+Standard MNIST example:

+bash
+Copy
+Edit
+python evaluate.py --model_path mnist_standard.pth
+Overlapped MNIST example:

+python evaluate.py --model_path overlapped_mnist.pth --overlapped
+Key arguments:

+--model_path: The .pth file where your model weights were saved.
+--overlapped: Specifies that the model was trained on overlapped multi-label MNIST.
+Results and Figures
+Training Curves
+During training, the script logs training and validation losses and accuracies at each epoch.
+Below is an example accuracy curve (left) and loss curve (right) for a model trained on overlapped MNIST: